nodejs/node/doc/api/tls.md

   certificate from a connecting client.
 Only applies when `isServer` is `true`.
 * `rejectUnauthorized` {boolean} If not `false` a server automatically reject clients with invalid certificates.
 Only applies when `isServer` is `true`.
-* `pskCallback(hint)` {Function} When negotiating TLS-PSK, this optional function is called with the identity hint provided by the server.
-If the client should continue to negotiate PSK ciphers, the return value of this function must be an object in the form `{psk: <string>, identity:
-   <string>}`.
-   * *Note*: PSK ciphers are disabled by default, and using TLS-PSK thus requires explicitly specifying a cipher suite with the `ciphers` option.
-Additionally, it may be necessary to disable `rejectUnauthorized` if a client attempts to specify a certificate for the session.
-   * *Note*: `psk` must be a hexadecimal string.
-* `pskIdentityHint`: {string} The identity hint to send to clients when negotiating TLS-PSK.
-  * *Note*: Must use UTF-8 encoding.
 * `options`
   * `secureContext`: A TLS context object from [`tls.createSecureContext()`][]
   * `isServer`: If `true` the TLS socket will be instantiated in server-mode.